TotalLag/phan.cx/src/routes/blog/headless-ecommerce.md

 ## How to Get Started with Headless eCommerce

-If you're ready to start taking advantage of the benefits headless eCommerce has to offer, there are a few things you need to do first:
+If you're ready to start taking advantage of the benefits headless eCommerce has to offer, there are a few action items you need to do first:

 - Evaluate your needs and decide which front-end platform you want to use.
 This could be anything from a custom website or mobile app built using PHP, HTML, and CSS to an existing platform like Shopify or Wordpress.
 - Choose an eCommerce provider that can support a headless setup.
 Not all providers offer this flexibility, so make sure to do your research.